 “NORAD as a bi-national organization is not subject to FOIA.
 No search of records will be conducted.”

-While this charade was going on David was also submitting FOI requests to USAF Headquarters asking for records relating to the removal of CIRVIS from “Air Force Instruction 10-206 Operational Reporting” and it is here that some progress was made.
+While this charade was going on David was also submitting FOI requests to Headquarters, USAF asking for records relating to the removal of CIRVIS from “Air Force Instruction 10-206 Operational Reporting”, and it is here that some progress was made.
 Initially, the USAF came back with the worn out “No Records” response.
-How can the world’s most advanced Air Force not have any records related to a significant change in vital doctrine?
+How can the world’s most advanced Air Force not have any records related to a significant change in once-vital doctrine?
 Not one memorandum?
 Not one Commander’s brief?
 Hogwash.
 David appealed vehemently on the 5th of February, 2014 and also asked for “all records created in the course of handling” his previous FOI requests on the CIRVIS conundrum.
 Finally, the USAF came back with a number of documents.
-Of these, there was a completed Headquarters, Department of the Air Force “NO RECORDS SEARCH STATEMENT – RECORDS SEARCH – (UNIY)” form.
+Of these, there was a completed Headquarters, Department of the Air Force “NO RECORDS SEARCH STATEMENT – RECORDS SEARCH – (UNIT)” form.
 It discusses how USAF staff came to the conclusion they didn’t have hold any CIRVIS reports, which, in ways, is related to the appeal discussed here.
 The actual area of the USAF that conducted searches is listed as “AF/A30-AC”.
 In the section that asks “Include rationale for ‘no record’ response” the following is stated:

 “When submitted these reports were drafted by individual Command Post throughout the Air Force and were only transmitted to NORAD Command Center.
 No reports were transmitted to HQ Air Force per AFI 10-206 chapter 5, para 6.6.1 dated 15 October 2008.
 When 10-206 was re-written on 6 September 2011 the CIRVIS report was deleted because NORAD no longer required the report”